 Call me naïve if you like, when I find broken software or hardware I look to troubleshoot the problem.
 This means going to company websites searching FAQs or forums for answers.

-My finding answers strike rate is not good.
+My strike rate at finding answers is not good.
 Many software companies and hardware makers barely pay lip service to fixing the messes they create.
 I found less than half of the technology complaints and queries I submitted were acknowledged, let alone answered.

-Some help forums are like the fake towns built for western movies – there only for show.
+Some help forums are like the fake towns built for cowboy movies - they are put there only for show.
+Other help forums outsource the hard work to more experienced users.

 Hanselman says he comes away with the impression no-one cares about the problems.
 That’s my experience too - although not with everyone.